open open

 Benefits and uses of AR in business situations

-Differentiate yourself from other companies using AR
+Differentiating yourself from other companies using AR

-Collecting and utilizing data via AR content
+Data collection and utilization via AR content

-Improve the convenience of existing content
+Improving the usability of existing content

-Improve brand loyalty
+Increased brand loyalty

-Promote social media share and increase awareness
+Promote social media sharing and increase awareness

-Examples of AR use
+AR use cases

 Game example: "Dragon Quest Walk"